csci-362-02-2019/CargoPants/README.md

 ```

 The script will compile the source code and all drivers for the tests, then individually
-run all test cases provided in `./testCases/`
+run all test cases provided in `./testCases/`.
+The output results will be opened in a temporary HTML file.

 *(Note that the script will only execute from the specified directory.)*

+To add your own scripts, navigate to `path/to/CargoPants/TestAutomation/testCases/` and write the teast cases according to `testTemplate.txt`.
+The testing structure will automatically detect the new test case and execute it, assuming that the specified driver exists.